 Here are some of the best-selling trucks in the US and their capacity classifications:

 - Light duty/half-ton: Ford F-150, Chevrolet Silverado 1500, GMC Sierra 1500, RAM 1500, Toyota Tundra, Nissan Titan

 Our 33-foot travel trailer has a weight of 7,500lbs fully loaded.
 And our Ford F150 with the max tow package does the towing.
-If you wanted to tow a 44-foot, triple-axle toy hauler that hit 20,000lbs when fully loaded, you would want a heavier medium duty or one-ton truck like an F350 or equivalent.
+If you wanted to tow a 44-foot, triple-axle toy hauler that hit 20,000lbs when fully loaded, you would want a heavier duty one-ton truck like a Ram 3500 or F350 or equivalent.
 (Fun fact: heavier duty trucks with dual rear wheels are sometimes called “duallys.”)

 Calculate towing capacity